Bali vs Lombok: An Honest Comparison

 Tourism in Bali has developed over the past couple of decades to the point where some areas feel a lot less “Bali” than they did in the 90s.
 At least that’s what people say, I was a baby back then.

-But truth be told, when I visited Bali it felt overcrowded and gentrified.
+Truth be told, Bali felt overcrowded and gentrified.
 I didn’t feel like I was on a tropical island most of the time, instead having all the Western commodities at a fingernail’s distance.

 A bunch of people queing to take a picture at Kanto Lampo waterfall